youcef0districts/TEST/FAQ.md

 There are many reasons to that:

 - 3DCoin is the official currency of the Districts 3D world and it will be needed for all the businesses running in it.
-- 3DCoin will challenge all other cryptocurrencies with its new features as it constitutes a leap ahead in terms of smart contracts and decentralized applications possibilities, beside the infinitesimal resource requirements and transactions speed, it will be preferred by investors and consumers, and will conquer the market.
+- 3DCoin will challenge all other cryptocurrencies with its new features as it constitutes a leap ahead in terms of smart contracts and decentralized applications possibilities, beside the infinitesimal resource requirements and transactions high speed, it will be preferred by investors and consumers, and will conquer the market.